tjarratt/doit-etre-rad/frontend/README.md

 ===============

 **Tasks**
-* start trying to fix some of the linter errors surrounding exposing(..)
 * fix hella busted layout ?
 * refactor more of the app module
 * rebuild source on save https://maximilianhoffmann.com/posts/how-to-compile-elm-files-on-save